bogdanlab/hichip/README.md

 - `ALL_TCGA_sig_thresh_bonferroni.txt.gz` all associations at a Bonferroni threshold.
 - `ALL_Thibodeau_sig_thresh_bonferroni.txt.gz` all associations at a Bonferroni threshold.

+`code` Code used in the paper to annotate HiChIP loops with data (GWAS, eQTLs, etc).

 Software and support
 --------------------
 Dependencies: Packages in R: